kinvolk/lokomotive/docs/cli/lokoctl_component_render-manifest.md

 ## lokoctl component render-manifest

-Render and print manifests for a component
+Print the manifests for a component

 ### Synopsis

-Render and print manifests for a component
+Print the manifests for a component

 ```
 lokoctl component render-manifest [flags]